daolicloud/daolinet-openstack/README.md

 ------------
 When a container initiates a connection, the OVS in the hosting Docker server as the source router will issue a PacketIn request to the OpenFlow Controller.
 The PacketIn request is just the first packet from the initiating container.
 The OpenFlow Controller, knowing all Docker servers as routers in the system and seeing PacketIN, can identify another Docker server which hosts a container as the destination workload.
 This second Docker server is the destination router for the connection.
 The OpenFlow Controller will respond with a pair of PacketOut flows, one for the source router, and one for the destination router.
 These two flows provide real-time configurations for the two routers to establish a route for the requested connection.
 In case the two containers are in the same Docker server, the source and destination router is just the same server.

 The OpenFlow established connection is in a hot-plug fashion in that, the involved routers have not run routing algorithms to learn and propagate routing tables.
 It is the OpenFlow Controller that adds the routing information to the respective routers in PacketOut time.
 Also, if a connection becomes idle and upon a time threshold, the hot-plug route flows for the idle connection will time-out and be deleted from the memory of the involved routers.
 Therefore the routers in DaoliNet are non-intelligent ones, they work in a no-connection, no-resource-consumption style of resource utilization.
 This style of resource utilization is very similar to the Linux Container technology utilizing server CPU in that, an idling container consumes little server resource.
-DaoliNet is a lightweight networking technology for connecting Docker containers.
+DaoliNet is an efficient and dynamic networking technology for connecting Docker containers.

 Simple Networking for Containers
 --------------------------------